project-march/ProjectMarch/docs/doc/getting_started/install_ros_and_tools.rst

 =====================
 .. inclusion-introduction-start

-This tutorial will help you install ROS1 Noetic, ROS2 Foxy, the MARCH repository, the required buildtools and dependencies.
+This tutorial will help you install ROS2 Foxy, the MARCH repository, the required buildtools and dependencies.
 It is recommended to follow this tutorial on Ubuntu 20.04 (Focal), other operating systems have not been tested.

 .. inclusion-introduction-end